cal-itp/benefits/docs/configuration/README.md

 # ...

-if settings.ADMIN:
+if settings.DEBUG:
-    # do something when admin is enabled
+    # do something when debug is enabled
 else:
-    # do something else when admin is disabled
+    # do something else when debug is disabled
 ```

 Through the [Django model][django-model] framework, `benefits.core.models` instances are used to access the configuration data: